npm/npm-audit-report/README.md

 ## options

 reporter:
-  specify which output format you want to use (install, detail, json)
+  specify which output format you want to use (install, parseable, detail, json)

 withColor:
   true || false indicates if some report elements should use colors or not

 withUnicode:
   true || false indicates if unicode characters should be used or not.